The Yoga-Sûtra of Patañjali

 the cause of nescience & knowledge of purusa

 3.35.
-Experience is a notion based on the non-distinction between absolutely unblended
+Experience is a thought based on the non-distinction between absolutely unblended

 purusa & beingness.
 Knowledge of purusa comes from constraint on the own-purpose of